wouterdebie/locast2dvr/README.md

 When using multiple regions, locast2dvr will start multiple instances on TCP ports starting at the value that is specified with the `port` (or the default `6077`) argument and incremented by one.
 Also, the UUID of each device will be appended with `_x`, where `x` is incremented by one for each instance.

-Note: PMS supports multiple devices, but not multiple Electronic Programming Guides (EPGs).
+Note: PMS supports multiple devices, but does not support multiple Electronic Programming Guides (EPGs).
 Emby does support both.
+I personally use Emby since it allows for multiple EPGs.

+### Usage in PMS or Emby

+locast2dvr can act as both a HDHomerun device or as an m3u tuner.
+Plex mainly supports HDHomerun, while Emby supports both.
+In case locast2dvr is used as an HDHomerun device it will use `ffmpeg` to copy the `mpegts` stream from locast to the Media server.
+When using locast2dvr as an m3u tuner, it will pass on the m3u from locast to the media server without any decoding.

+- For use as a HDHomerun tuner, use `IP:PORT` (defaults to `127.0.0.1:6077`) to connect
+- For use as an m3u tuner, use `http://IP:PORT/lineup.m3u` (defaults to `http://127.0.0.1:6077/lineup.m3u`) as the URL to connect.

 ## TODO
 - Unit tests
 - Re-download FCC facilities once in a while, since the might go stale
 - Document how to daemonize
 - Dockerize?
-- Ubunut packages?
+- Ubuntu packages?
+- Standardize logging between app and Translogger for waitress logging
 - Redo FCC facilities implementation, since there's a O(n) lookup for each facility lookup.
 This doesn't happen often, but just seems wrong.
 It's probably better to create a mapping that allows for fast lookups when starting locast2dvr.